markmbaum/emf/README.md

 upon the usability and analytical capabilities of FIELDS, mostly by making the functions that calculate electric and magnetic fields accessible.
 It uses data structures and I/O methods from the pandas library to interface with excel templates that store the conductor and cross section data.
-It also implements three classes to organize the imported data and the EMF results in a flexible, hierarchical system.
-For the most routine modeling scenarios, this code enables a one line effort (after filling in template excel sheets) to generate full sets of electric and magnetic field results, accompanying double-axis plots of both fields, and a table of maximum field magnitudes at the right-of-way edges of each cross-section (the run() function).
+It implements three classes to organize the imported data and the EMF results in a flexible, hierarchical system.
+For the most routine modeling scenarios, this code enables a one line effort (after filling in template excel sheets) to generate full sets of electric and magnetic field results, double-axis plots of both electric and magnetic fields, plots comparing the electric and magnetic fields of grouped cross sections, and a table of maximum field magnitudes at the right-of-way edges of each cross-section.
+The run() function does all this and only requires the path of the excel workbook of templates.